CDRT/docs/bios/settings/thinkcenter/advanced.md

 | DustShieldAlert | setting_values | yes_no | amd_intel |
 -->

-**Note:**  If the Dust Shield is not cleaned, it will lose its effectiveness and the machine may overheat.
+?> If the Dust Shield is not cleaned, it will lose its effectiveness and the machine may overheat.

 </details>